Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

-Conversely, such a quasiconformal automorphism $F$ of $\H2$ extends to a symmetric function on $\R$.
-Carleson \cite[Lemma 2]{Car} proved this fact giving the order of a gauge function for symmetry.
+Conversely, such a quasiconformal self-homeomorphism $F$ of $\H2$ extends to a symmetric function on $\R$.
+Lemma 2 of Carleson \cite{Car} proved this fact, giving the order of a gauge function for symmetry.
 We will reprove this result in the following form with a more explicit estimate for the gauge function.
 This estimate is useful in later arguments.